 After you complete these preliminary setup steps, you can install GCPW on Windows devices.

-When you install GCPW on a Windows 10 device, the user signs in with their Google Account password.
+When you install GCPW on a Windows 10 or 11 device, the user signs in with their Google Account password.
 GCPW then automatically signs in the user to their Windows profile and Chrome Browser.
 For this automatic sign-in to work, the Google Account password and Windows password must stay in sync.

 You can keep passwords in sync in two ways: use Google (recommended) or use a synchronization tool to push password updates from Active Directory, Azure Active Directory (AD), or other third-party tools to Google.